tinachientw/CarND-Behavioral-Cloning-P3/README.md

 The secret sauce in making the car drive itself well is not so much the architecture, but the data.

 To achieve a more uniform distribution.
-I tried augment the data, also reduce the occurrence of low and zero angle data points, But the training time is too long and the car didn't drive smoothly.
+I tried augment the data, also reduce the occurrence of low and zero angle data points, But the training time was too long and the car didn't drive smoothly.

 <img src="./examples/hist_aug.png">
 <img src="./examples/hist_aug_2.png">